vjeantet/hugo-theme-docport/exampleSite/content/content-and-customization/00-adding-content/_index.md

 ---
-lastmodifierdisplayname: Valere JEANTET
+creatordisplayname: Valere JEANTET
-title: Adding content
+creatoremail: valere.jeantet@gmail.com
+date: "2020-09-08T22:49:36.481Z"
 description: This page tells you how to use the theme to add and structure your site content.
-date: 2020-09-08T22:49:36.481Z
 head: ""
-creatordisplayname: Valere JEANTET
-weight: 1
 hidden: false
+lastmodifierdisplayname: Valere JEANTET
+lastmodifieremail: valere.jeantet@gmail.com
+layout: ""
 pre: ""
-layout: ""
-lastmodifieremail: valere.jeantet@gmail.com
-creatoremail: valere.jeantet@gmail.com
 tags:
 - tag1
 - tag2
+title: Adding content
+weight: 1
 ---
 {{% notice %}}This page tells you how to use the theme to add and structure your site content.{{% /notice %}}